makerbase-mks/Mks-Robin-Nano-Marlin2.0-Firmware/README.md

      #define TOUCH_SCREEN

 - Configuation_adv.h:
-     After 2021.6.7, you can use the multi-vlume functions.
+     After 2021.6.7, you can use the multi-volume function.
      Use the TF card and USB disk together:
      #define USB_FLASH_DRIVE_SUPPORT
     Only use TF card: